The Onion: Madison (1988–2001)

-The June 16, 1993, issue of The Daily Iowan ran a profile of Dikkers, in which it stated that "Dikkers still lives in Madison, spending about five hours a week on Jim's Journal and the rest of the time as co-owner of a satirical newspaper called The Onion".
+In the summer of 1993, Stephen Thompson founded and became editor of the paper's genuine entertainment section, which was dubbed The A.V.
+Club in 1995.
 In a 1994 interview with U. Magazine, Dikkers discussed Onion, Inc.'s plans to create a new sketch comedy show called The Comedy Castaways, which they were in the process of pitching to NBC, Fox, and HBO.
 With a pilot and the first two episodes in post-production, Dikkers said, "I think what sets us apart is we've intentionally formed a tightly knit group of funny performers.
 A lot of these other shows are created by 50-year-olds, written by 40-year-olds and performed by 35-year-olds".

+In 1995, Dave and Jeff Haupt sold their shares of Cisco to purchase a $25,000 license to franchise The Onion in Denver, Colorado.
+The publication also licensed The Onion's content for between $200 and $500 a week.
+According to the Haupts, the staff in the paper's Chicago office were known to smoke marijuana while watching Cubs games on television.
+But the Haupts and their partner, Dave Rogers, assembled a more business-focused staff.
+While other editions of The Onion ran pages of stories there were not enough ads to support, the Haupts cut content to avoid losses.
+It was a deal many at The Onion eventually regretted.
+There were blowups when the Haupts refused to run especially biting headlines or when they made changes to the paper's layout.
+"We might have been selling humor, but the business behind it was always very serious to us.
+The rest of The Onion was a complete disaster."

 In the spring of 1996, Ben Karlin and Dikkers collaborated with Robert Smigel and Dana Carvey to create four short Onion news segments for The Dana Carvey Show.
 Smigel said that after being introduced to The Onion by Bob Odenkirk a year earlier, "it jumped out at me as something completely original and great, and I really wanted to use it on the show".
 Although four fake news segments anchored by Stephen Colbert were recorded, only one of the segments actually aired.